musket-dev/cicd-images/README.md

 - We decided to use Playwright to simulate concurrent sessions which Cypress cannot simulate due to it's architectural limitation
 - This concurrent session tests are required to test the Singpass single active session rule
 - More info about Playwright: https://playwright.dev/docs/intro

+#### `pandoc-node`

+Canonical Tag: `pandoc-<REPO_VERSION` \
+Latest URL: `govtechsg/cicd-images:pandoc-latest`

+##### Notes

+- Pandoc is a conversion library used to convert markdown files to PPTX
+- We use Pandoc to generate our sprint review slides by automating the process of pulling data from our Pivotal story board
+- More info about Pandoc: https://pandoc.org/getting-started.html

 #### `dephash`